guillermo-carrasco/guillermo-carrasco.github.com/_posts/2018-03-06-machine-learning-101.md

 As you can see, there are many possible lines that could potentially predict the grade.
-A good machine learning algorithm tries to find **the best** line (function) in order to make reasonable predictions.
+A good machine learning algorithm tries to find **the best** line (function) in order to minimize the prediction error.

 It is important to notice that the best line is not the one that better fits our training data.
 If we adjust too much our function, we risk **overfitting** (red line in the figure).